stevensgeek41/academic-kickstart/content/authors/Hanwen Shen/_index.md

 # Username (this should match the folder name)
 authors:
-- admin
+- Hanwen Shen

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: CS master's student
+role: CS Master's student

 # Organizations/Affiliations
 organizations: